 Majors in History

-Courses and curricula for all majors and minors are detailed in the history program course catalog.
+Majors, minors, courses and curricula are detailed in the history program course catalog.

 Major in history

-- take a wide range of history courses (United States, European, area studies)
+- take a wide range of history courses (United States, European and global)

 - acquire a high level of proficiency in at least one foreign language